Parallelizing Contextual Bandits: Stable Covariances

 with probability at least $1-3\delta$, whenever $\delta \leq \frac{1}{6}$. \end{corollary} \begin{proof}[Proof of \cref{cor:arb_context_regret}] Note that by \cref{lem:unif_dr}, we must have that $\sum_{t=1}^T \Ind[\cD_t] \leq \lceil \frac{d}{\log(2)} \log \left( 1+ \frac{TP L^2}{d \lambda} \right) \rceil$.
 An application of \cref{thm:regret_par_linucb,,thm:linTS_parallel} gives the result after choosing $\lambda=L^2$. \end{proof} We can interpret the result as follows. \begin{itemize} \item The baseline regret of Linear UCB and Lazy Linear UCB interacting in a purely sequential fashion (with the standard choice of regularizer $\lambda=L^2$) for $TP$ rounds scales as,

 with an analogous expression inflated by an extra $\sqrt{d}$ holding for Thompson sampling and Lazy Thompson sampling.
 The canonical normalizations for the noise, parameter, and covariates in the literature assume $\snr=R=\Theta(1)$ as well as $\epsilon=0$, which simplifies to the oft-stated (and optimal) regret $\tlO(d \sqrt{TP})$.
-In this case, if $T \geq \tlOmega(P)$, the regret of our parallel algorithms nearly matches the optimal worst-case regret of a single sequential agent. \item The result in \cref{cor:arb_context_regret} suggests that when we opt for a large choice of $P$, parallelism is particularly beneficial in the small $\snr$ regime.
+In this case, if $T \geq \tlOmega(P)$, the regret of our parallel algorithms nearly matches the optimal worst-case regret of a single sequential agent. \item \cref{thm:nonlin_regret_bound} and \cref{ex:lin_mod} essentially degenerate to the aforementioned result after identifying $B \leftrightarrow LS$, showing the analogy between these results.
+Note however the algorithmic implementation of \cref{algo:par_linucb,,algo:par_lazy_linucb} can use the linear structure in the context sets to obtain better practical performance. \item The result in \cref{cor:arb_context_regret} suggests that when we opt for a large choice of $P$, parallelism is particularly beneficial in the small $\snr$ regime.
 The fact that a low fidelity data-generation process benefits parellelism may seem counter-intuitive.
 This property arises in part because the algorithms we consider are optimistic -- so environments with large $\snr$ have large parameter norms necessitating the usage of large confidence sets which induce more regret. \end{itemize}